-ALSANCAK HOUSE OWNERSHIP RESEARCH PROJECT: EXPLORING 1462 STREET WITH RINALDO RUSSO written by Görkem Daşkan1 and photos by Virna Mulino, November 2011
+ALSANCAK HOUSES RESEARCH PROJECT: EXPLORING 1462 STREET WITH RINALDO RUSSO written by Görkem Daşkan1 and photos by Virna Mulino, November 2011

 Introduction and the Outline of the Research: